This information tells you about having a CT scan with us (following referral by your doctor) and aims to answer any questions you might have.

 If you are breastfeeding you should wait 24 hours after the contrast medium injection before you breastfeed again.
 Please express and discard the milk during this time period.

-If you do not have another outpatient appointment arranged and you do not hear anything about the results within three weeks, we suggest you telephone the referring doctor’s secretary for advice.
+If you do not have another outpatient appointment arranged and you do not hear anything about the results within 3 weeks, we suggest that you telephone the referring doctor’s secretary for advice.

 IN THIS SECTION